ekataglobal/solrcloud_manager/README.md

 may work if you don't need to add replicas, but this is untested.

 Requires Scala & SBT.
 Installing sbt-extras will handle getting and managing these for you: https://github.com/paulp/sbt-extras

+If your servlet isn't bound to /solr, give it a try anyway, but there may be bugs.

 Basic commandline usage:
 =======================